Student Volunteer Program - FAQs

 - I need to make changes to or cancel my schedule.
 How do I do that?

 - You will be able to make modifications to your schedule directly on the Student Volunteer website.
-After you sign up, you should receive e-mail with an ID number on it.
+After you hit the "Submit to GSA" button, you should receive e-mail with an ID number on it.
 This ID number is what you will need to make changes or cancel your schedule.
-You will be able to make changes up to October 26.
+You will be able to make changes up to November 4.
 Remember that other students may be looking for hours, so make your modifications as soon as possible.

 - I overslept and missed my assignment, what do I do?
 What happens to the rest of my assignments?

 - First, buy a new alarm clock!
 Remember that your commitments to work means that many people are depending on you to be there to perform your assigned task.
 If you don't show up for an assignment, how can we ensure that you will show up for the rest of your assignments?
 If you don't show up, and did not call the Student Volunteer Office in advance, your assignments may be reassigned to other students at the discretion of the Student Volunteer Coordinator.

 - Am I limited to how many hours I may volunteer in one day?